RosterElf Logo

 • Advise all parties that the matter is confidential

-• Store documents securely and limit access
+• Store documents securely in digital HR records with role-based access

 • Do not discuss the complaint with uninvolved staff